The toric g-vector of nestohedra: Toric -polynomials of chordal nestohedra

 \begin{example} {\em The associahedron is discussed in~\cite[Subsection~10.5]{Postnikov_Reiner_Williams}, where it is represented as a chordal nestohedron $P_{\mathcal{B}}$ with the building set given by

 In this case $\mathcal{B}$-permutations are exactly the $312$-avoiding permutations.
 It is easy to check, and left to the reader, that a permutation is $312$-avoiding if and only if the vertices of the corresponding Foata--Strehl tree are labeled in the depth-first search order.
 In the proof of Theorem~\ref{theorem_parkingtrees} we established that every parking function has a unique parking tree representation such that the vertices are labeled in the depth-first search order.
 Parking trees of $123$-avoiding parking functions are plane $0$--$1$--$2$ trees which we may identify with right-adjusted Foata--Strehl trees.
 Hence we recover Theorem~\ref{theorem_Margie}.
-Keeping Remark~\ref{remark_Btrees} in mind, it may be somewhat confusing that the $\mathcal{B}$-trees coincide with the Foata--Strehl trees of $\mathcal{B}$-permutations in this case. } \end{example}
+Keeping Remark~\ref{remark_Btrees} in mind, in this particular case $\mathcal{B}$-trees coincide with Foata--Strehl trees of $\mathcal{B}$-permutations. } \end{example}

 \begin{example} {\em The permutahedron is discussed in~\cite[Subsection~10.1]{Postnikov_Reiner_Williams}.
 Here the building set is